Donor Profile

 How much ODA does Italy contribute?

-In 2021, Italy spent a total of US$6.1 billion on ODA, making it the 7th-largest donor country among members of the OECD DAC.
+In 2022, Italy spent a total of US$7.2 billion on ODA, making it the 7th-largest donor country among members of the OECD DAC.
+In relative terms, Italy was the 21st-largest donor amongmembers of the OECD DAC.

-Preliminary data for 2022 shows that Italy spent US$6.5 billion in ODA, putting it in the 8th place.
-It marks an increase of 16% from 2021.
-However, the increase was due to in-donor refugee costs; excluding the costs, Italy’s ODA dropped by 2% from the previous year.
+Preliminary data for 2022 shows that Italy spent US$7.2billion in ODA, marking an increase of 19% from 2021.
+However, the increase was due to a sharp increase in in-donor refugee costs; excluding these costs, Italy’s ODA dropped by 1% from the previous year.

 How is Italian ODA changing?

-Following steady decreases between 2018 and 2020 due to a reduction in in-country refugee costs, Italy’s ODA jumped back up sharply in 2021 in response to the COVID-19 pandemic.
-Italy’s ODA in 2021 equated to US$6.1 billion, bringing development assistance nearly back to 2017 levels (0.3% of GNI).
+Following steady decreases between 2018 and 2020 due to a reduction in in-country refugee costs, Italy’s ODA jumped back up sharply in 2021 in response to the COVID-19 pandemic and increased again in 2022 due to a sharp increase in in-country refugee costs.

 In 2022, Italy's Parliament voted to approve a budget for 2022-2026, which includes an increase in the international cooperation budget by EUR99 million ( US$104 million) for 2022, EUR199 million ( US$210 million) for 2023, EUR249 million ( US$262 million) for 2024, EUR299 million ( US$315 million) for 2025, and EUR349 million ( US$368 million) per year starting from 2026.